markfinger/assembla/README.md

 Milestone instances possess the following method:

 ###Milestone.tickets
 Returns a list of all [Ticket](#ticket) instances which are connected to the Milestone.
-Tickets can be [filtered](#filtering-objects-with-keyword-arguments) using keyword arguments.
+Keyword arguments can be provided to [filter](#filtering-objects-with-keyword-arguments) the results.

 Here is an example which prints a report of all the tickets in a
 milestone: